cccontro/contro/docs/background.md

 Pollock formalized defeasible reasoning by distinguishing two kinds of attacks on arguments:

-- **Undercutters**, such as the red-light case, which challenge the connection between premise and conclusion without offering an alternative conclusion (under those conditions, one cannot know what color the object really is).
+- **Undercut**, such as the red-light case, which challenges the connection between premise and conclusion without offering an alternative conclusion (under those conditions, one cannot know what color the object really is).

-- **Rebuttals**, or distinctions, which accept the validity of the inference A → B but introduce a new premise C that leads to conclude that the case under consideration is a special case, an exception, and therefore to reach the opposite conclusion: A ∧ C → ¬B.
+- **Rebuttal**, or distinction, which accepts the validity of the inference A → B but introduces a new premise C that leads to conclude that the case under consideration is a special case, an exception, and therefore to reach the opposite conclusion: A ∧ C → ¬B.

 A canonical example of the latter is the Tweety case, first introduced by Raymond Reiter in 1980: